demerara151/gacha-simulator/README.md

 # gacha-simulator

-Rolling 1billion times in 730ms.
+Rolling 100 million times in 730ms.
 It shows you how many times you've got *4 and *5.

 Rewrite python code in Rust.